nixworks/public/news/2011/06/2/prime-minister-of-japan-naoto-kan-survives-a-no-confidence-motion-in-the-diet.md

 ### Related:

-1. [Japan's Opposition lodges a no-confidence motion in the Diet against Prime Minister Naoto Kan. ](/news/2011/06/1/japan-s-opposition-lodges-a-no-confidence-motion-in-the-diet-against-prime-minister-naoto-kan.md) _Context: Diet, Naoto Kan, Prime Minister of Japan_
+1. [Japan's Opposition lodges a no-confidence motion in the Diet against Prime Minister Naoto Kan. ](/news/2011/06/1/japan-s-opposition-lodges-a-no-confidence-motion-in-the-diet-against-prime-minister-naoto-kan.md) _Context: Diet, Japanese Prime Minister, Naoto Kan_
 2. [Japanese Prime Minister Yoshihiko Noda announces that the ruling Democratic Party of Japan has reached an agreement with the opposition Liberal Democratic and New Komeito parties to pass a bill that will raise Japan's consumption tax rate.
-This will "shortly" be followed by dissolution of the Diet and a snap election, although no timetable has been set. ](/news/2012/08/8/japanese-prime-minister-yoshihiko-noda-announces-that-the-ruling-democratic-party-of-japan-has-reached-an-agreement-with-the-opposition-libe.md) _Context: Diet, Prime Minister of Japan_
+This will "shortly" be followed by dissolution of the Diet and a snap election, although no timetable has been set. ](/news/2012/08/8/japanese-prime-minister-yoshihiko-noda-announces-that-the-ruling-democratic-party-of-japan-has-reached-an-agreement-with-the-opposition-libe.md) _Context: Diet, Japanese Prime Minister_
-3. [The Japanese government led by Prime Minister Naoto Kan announces that it is firing three senior bureaucrats responsible for nuclear energy policy as a result of the Fukushima Daiichi nuclear disaster earlier this year. ](/news/2011/08/4/the-japanese-government-led-by-prime-minister-naoto-kan-announces-that-it-is-firing-three-senior-bureaucrats-responsible-for-nuclear-energy.md) _Context: Naoto Kan, Prime Minister of Japan_
+3. [The Japanese government led by Prime Minister Naoto Kan announces that it is firing three senior bureaucrats responsible for nuclear energy policy as a result of the Fukushima Daiichi nuclear disaster earlier this year. ](/news/2011/08/4/the-japanese-government-led-by-prime-minister-naoto-kan-announces-that-it-is-firing-three-senior-bureaucrats-responsible-for-nuclear-energy.md) _Context: Japanese Prime Minister, Naoto Kan_
-4. [The ruling Democratic Party of Japan selects a replacement for Naoto Kan as party leader and Prime Minister of Japan with current Minister of Finance Yoshihiko Noda winning the ballot. ](/news/2011/08/29/the-ruling-democratic-party-of-japan-selects-a-replacement-for-naoto-kan-as-party-leader-and-prime-minister-of-japan-with-current-minister-o.md) _Context: Naoto Kan, Prime Minister of Japan_
+4. [The ruling Democratic Party of Japan selects a replacement for Naoto Kan as party leader and Prime Minister of Japan with current Minister of Finance Yoshihiko Noda winning the ballot. ](/news/2011/08/29/the-ruling-democratic-party-of-japan-selects-a-replacement-for-naoto-kan-as-party-leader-and-prime-minister-of-japan-with-current-minister-o.md) _Context: Japanese Prime Minister, Naoto Kan_
-5. [Naoto Kan announces his resignation as Prime Minister of Japan after the Parliament passes two key pieces of legislation. ](/news/2011/08/26/naoto-kan-announces-his-resignation-as-prime-minister-of-japan-after-the-parliament-passes-two-key-pieces-of-legislation.md) _Context: Naoto Kan, Prime Minister of Japan_
+5. [Naoto Kan announces his resignation as Prime Minister of Japan after the Parliament passes two key pieces of legislation. ](/news/2011/08/26/naoto-kan-announces-his-resignation-as-prime-minister-of-japan-after-the-parliament-passes-two-key-pieces-of-legislation.md) _Context: Japanese Prime Minister, Naoto Kan_